krestfield/docs/certdog/errors v solutions.md

 <u>Solution</u>

-A service account should be used as a credential when accessing the Microsoft CA. The credential will normally be configured with the *Deny logon locally* and the *Logon as a service* user right assignments.
+A service account should be used as a credential when accessing the Microsoft CA. The credential should be configured with the *Deny logon locally* and the *Logon as a service* user right assignments.
 If either *Deny logon locally* or *Logon as a service* are not set, this error will occur

 You may run ``rsop.msc`` to obtain the local policy settings and check the assignments for the group that the user is a member of